akshayamin/finops_alerts/README.md

 ## Overview

 This repository contains SQL functions and configurations for creating Databricks alerts using the [Databricks SQL Alerts API](https://docs.databricks.com/aws/en/sql/user/alerts/).
-The solution provides a flexible, parameterized approach to creating monitoring alerts for FinOps use cases.
+The solution provides a **template-based, configuration-driven approach** to creating monitoring alerts for FinOps use cases.

+### 🎯 Key Benefits
+- **🔧 Template Variables**: SQL files use `{{VARIABLE}}` placeholders that get replaced during deployment
+- **⚙️ Configuration-Driven**: All parameters (warehouse IDs, emails, thresholds) come from YAML config
+- **🌍 Environment-Agnostic**: Same SQL templates work for dev, staging, and production
+- **🚀 Modern Python Tool**: Beautiful CLI with validation and error handling

 ## Repository Structure